-> - Grease a muffin tin, and use muffin papers if desired.
-Set muffin tin aside.
+- Preheat the oven to 350°F. Grease a muffin tin, and use muffin papers if desired.

-- With a mixer cream the sugar and the butter together.
-When light and fluffy add lemon extract, vanilla extract, and eggs.
-Beat together until well blended.
+- When light and fluffy, add the lemon extract, vanilla extract, and eggs, and beat together until well blended.

-- Add lemon zest, sour cream, and poppy seeds.
-Mix until all ingredients are just blended in.
+- Add the lemon zest, sour cream, and poppy seeds, and mix until all ingredients are just blended in.

-- To combine the dry ingredients with the creamed butter, add a third of the flour into the butter, and then add about a third of the milk.
-Stir gently, then add in the next third of the flour and milk, and stir gently.
+- To combine the dry and wet ingredients, add about a third of the flour mixture and a third of the milk to the creamed butter and stir gently.
+Then add the next third of the flour and milk, and stir gently.
 Scrape the sides of the bowl to make sure all ingredients are well incorporated.
-Add remaining flour, and then the remaining milk.
+Add the remaining flour and milk.
 Stir until just blended.